 The Chi-Squared Test is ideal for determining the validity of a scientific study, but it has two issues when used for our purposes.
 First, it’s manual.
 Any hand (or more likely Excel) calculations are time consuming and open up room for errors.
 Second, it’s retroactive.
 This calculation is designed to calculate statistical significance after collecting results, which doesn’t help you if you send to 10% of your audience only to find that wasn’t enough to produce a statistically significant result.

 Luckily, Optimizely offers this handy A/B Test Sample Size Calculator.
 You punch in a few factors and the tool spits out a minimum number of contacts for each test segment.
-We’ll talk a little bit about each input so you can get the post out of the tool.
+We’ll talk a little bit about each input so you can get the most out of the tool.

 Baseline Conversion Rate